Effective communication is at the core of all human interaction.

 Programs & Requirements

-* The credit hours listed on this page only reference the specific program requirements and is not reflective of the total hours necessary to receive your degree.
-Cumberlands requires all students obtain a minimum of 60 hours for an associate’s degree and a total of 120 hours for a bachelor’s degree.
+* The credit hours listed on this page only reference the specific program requirements and do not reflect the total hours necessary to receive your bachelor’s degree in communication arts.
+Cumberlands requires all students to obtain a minimum of 60 hours for an Associate of Arts in Communication and 120 hours for a Bachelor of Arts in Communication.
 Transfer and prior learning credits may be counted toward those totals.

 Bachelor's Degree in Communication Arts

 Build a strong foundation in various forms of communication while you try your hand at specific aspects like mass communication or rhetoric.
-You can choose between four different concentrations areas to go in-depth with key subject matter and specific career opportunities: advertising and public relations, journalism, integrated communication, or theatre arts.
+With your bachelor’s degree in communication arts, you can choose between four different concentration areas to go in-depth with key subject matter and specific career opportunities: advertising and public relations, journalism, integrated communication, or theatre arts.

 Course Requirements